MITEcology/Scaling_Coexistence/README.md

-These are the codes in R accompanying the manuscript "Linking metabolic scaling and coexistence theories" by Serguei Saavedra, José Ignacio Arroyo, Pablo A. Marquet, Chris P. Kempes.
+These are the codes in R accompanying the manuscript "Integrating metabolic scaling and coexistence theories" by Serguei Saavedra, José Ignacio Arroyo, Jie Deng, Pablo A. Marquet, Chris P. Kempes.
 The code is well commented.
-The codes in R reproduce Panel B, Panel C, and Panel D from the paper.
+The codes in R reproduce Figure 2 from the paper.